HectorRicardo/thingworx-connect/README.md

 npm i thingworx-connect
 ```

-Or download one of the stand-alone flavors
+Or download one of the stand-alone flavors (for frontend usage):

 - Uncompressed, development version: [thingworx-connect.umd.js](https://unpkg.com/thingworx-connect/dist/thingworx-connect.umd.js)
 - Minified, production version: [thingworx-connect.umd.min.js](https://unpkg.com/thingworx-connect/dist/thingworx-connect.umd.min.js)

-## Before Using
+## Important note for browser users

 If applicable, please make sure that you enable CORS on the Thingworx server(s) you plan to make requests to.
 If you don't have admin access to the server, or don't know what I am talking about, you can always use a CORS proxy.